seed-run/homepage/_docs/deploying-monorepo-apps.md

 title: Deploying Monorepo Apps
 ---

 A monorepo Serverless app is one where multiple Serverless services are in the same repo.
 This means that a commit will trigger a deployment to all the services in [Seed](/).
 However, this can be a slow process if you are only trying to deploy a change to a single service.
-There are two things that Seed does to fix this:

-1. Check the Git log to see if the code for a service has been updated.
+To fix this, Seed will check the Git log to see if the code for a service has been updated.
-2. Rely on [Serverless Framework](https://serverless.com) to check if the Lambda package (code and CloudFormation template) has been changed.

-This two step process works in tandem to only deploy the services that have been updated.
 This greatly speeds up your builds and also makes deployments cost-effective.

-Let's look at these two checks in detail.
+Let's look at how this check works in detail.

-### 1. Check the Git log for updates
+### Check the Git log for updates

 Seed uses a simple algorithm to determine if a service in your app needs to be deployed.
 The algorithm is based on the directory structure of your Serverless app.
 Let's look at the cases in detail.